kayecandy/experiments/README.md

-# contests
+# experiments
-Just a compilation of various contest entries
+Just a compilation of various contest entries and experiments